aaron700117/DDNS-for-cloudflare-windows-/README.md

 Other

-Only update TYPE A DNS Record
+This batch only update TYPE A DNS Record.

 How to find Cloudflare Zone id to configure it with WP Rocket?